 The foundations and themes of the paintings and images I create connect to my childhood and my personal ongoing process of discovery and change.
 Ships, boats, kettles and cups are metaphors representing; journeys, uncertainty,transformation, vessels of holding, storage and containment.
 These elements are integral to my work - the therapeutic process and the therapeutic relationship.

 My work is grounded and rooted in nature, but also contains elements and symbols of fantasy and the ethereal.
-I use acrylic and oil, pastels, inks and rubber stamping/collage papers and textiles.
-I work on canvas, boards and paper.
+I use acrylic and oil, cold wax, pastels, inks and rubber stamping/collage papers and textiles.
+I work on canvas, panels, boards and paper.
 I tend to work intuitively and paintings evolve often with many layers under the final, finished piece which feels "right".

 “A musician must make music, an artist must paint, a poet must write, if he is to be ultimately at peace with himself.
 What a man can be, he must be.”